 1. Go Walking

 New Zealand’s large expanses of native forest, plains and spectacular mountain ranges are perfect for summertime exploration.
-Hiking, or as it’s called in New Zealand, tramping, is easy to plan – here's nine ‘Great Walks’, a collection of walks that highlight the diversity of New Zealand’s landscape.
+Hiking, or as it’s often called in New Zealand, tramping, is easy to plan – here are nine ‘Great Walks’, a collection of walks that highlight the diversity of New Zealand’s landscape.
 Through the Department of Conservation (DOC), visitors can book huts and campsites in advance of their travels to ensure a place to stay on overnight trips.

 A tourist favourite (perhaps partly due to its appearance as Mordor in the Lord of the Rings series), Tongariro National Park is accessible to both beginners and experienced trampers.
 The Tongariro Alpine Crossing can be completed within a day, but seasoned trampers may consider completing the Northern Circuit, which takes 3-4 days and winds its way through deep valleys, quiet meadows and picturesque forests.